GoogleCloudPlatform/python-docs-samples/speech/api/README.md

     export GOOGLE_APPLICATION_CREDENTIALS=/path/to/your/credentials-key.json

-If you do not do this, you will see an error that looks something like this when you run the example script:
+If you do not do this, the REST api will return a 403.
+The streaming sample will just sort of hang silently.
-`...<HttpError 403 when requesting https://speech.googleapis.com/v1/speech:recognize?alt=json returned "Request had insufficient authentication scopes.">`.

 See the
 [Cloud Platform Auth Guide](https://cloud.google.com/docs/authentication#developer_workflow) for more information.